 Are you a new rural landowner?
 Do you have limited experience in forage establishment, pasture management, and utilization?
 Are you interested in raising livestock?
 Are you interested in managing the wildlife on your property?
 Or, are you simply interested in becoming the best steward of your natural resources that you can be?
 If you answered yes to any of these questions, then you are a great candidate for Ranch Management University conducted by Texas A&M AgriLife Extension.

 The Ranch Management University is an intensive 4-day event that targets new or inexperienced ranchers and landowners and covers the fundamentals of soils and soil fertility, forage establishment, pasture management, and utilization by livestock.
 Basic livestock management practices such as castrating, vaccinating, and de-horning calves are demonstrated.
 Grazing management, stocking rate, and body condition scoring are also highlighted.
 Additionally, several wildlife management topics are covered for those interested in managing white-tailed deer, turkey, quail, feral hogs, and farm ponds.

 Attendees of the Ranch Management University should include the following:

 The Ranch Management University is held each April and October in College Station.
-Enrollment is limited to the first 50 individuals to ensure there is adequate opportunity for interaction with faculty.
+Enrollment is limited to the first 50 individuals to ensure adequate opportunity for interaction with faculty.
 Registration links will be posted several months prior to each event.
-If you are interested in attending this special workshop, please contact us.

 Ms. Linda Francis